bitsofcotton/p2/README.md

 # Tips on predicting reseed
 If we face PRNGs reseeded, the structure of them unchange but the vector doesn't continues before and after the reseed.

-In the case, we need to do catgp.cc with better parameter however if period of reseed is unknown one, the problems are harder than them.
+In the case, we need to do p2.cc c with better parameter however if period of reseed is unknown one, the problems are harder than them.

 So the better PRNGs need to have some entropy for reseeding and their periods.
 So initial number of the entropy and reseeding entropy is the matter so this matches well known ones.